How to Use Amazon Fire TV Stick Without Registration of Amazon Account

-- Register the Fire TV Stick using a throwaway account.
+- Register the Fire TV Stick using a dummy account.

 Set up a Fire TV Stick Using Your Own Account

 This is a very simple way to keep your Fire TV Stick separate from your personal Amazon account.
 Though, if you’re really paranoid about Amazon knowing who you are, you’ll want to use the other approach.
 With this approach, they could at least theoretically be aware that this Fire TV Stick is connected to your account.

 - Connect the Amazon Fire TV Stick to your TV and home network.

 - Enter your account details when prompted.

 - Load Kodi or another content management app.

 - Go to Settings->My Account->Amazon Account.